Crediteur/Green-Dino-s-Big-Adventure/README.md

-# Green Dinos Big Adventure
+## Green Dinos Big Adventure

-simple side-scrolling game create for ITP1 using Javascript and the p5.js library
+simple side-scrolling platform game

+Written in Javascript using the p5.js library

-also a test ground for my CSS
+Project for ITP1